-IN THE MATTER OF THE PETITION OF your full name on the above line.)
-SION TO PRACTICE IN COURT OF FEDERAL CLAIMS TO THE CHIEF JUDGE AND JUDGES OF T HE UNITED STATES COURT OF FEDERAL CLAIMS: The petitioner, , respectfully shows this court: That he/she is a resident of the city of that petitioner on the date of attorney at law in the member of the bar thereof and in good standing. , the state of, andwas duly licensed and admitted to practice as an(highest state court), and is now a WHEREFORE, said petitioner herein prays that Federal Claims in accordance with the laws and rules applied he/she may be admitted to practice in the United States Court of cable thereto.
-I, AFFIRM) THAT I WILL SUPPORT THE CONSTI CONDUCT MYSELF IN AN UPRIGHT MANNE DO SOLEMNLY SWEAR (OR TUTION OF THE UNITED STATES AND THAT I WILL R AS AN ATTORNEY OF THIS COURT.
-I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct.
-Executed on (date) (28 U.S.C. § 1746) Address (including firm if applicable): Signature Phone: Fax: Email: Claims Bar Association rral Pilot Program Registration entation of pro se plaintiffs on a pro bono basis in the below, I agree to the terms described in the Admissions Civilian Pay Takings Contracts Tax

-Military Claims Miscellaneous-Other
+IN THE MATTER OF THE PETITION OF

+(Please print/type your full name on the above line.)

+FOR ADMISSION TO PRACTICE IN THE UNITED STATES COURT OF FEDERAL CLAIMS

+TO THE CHIEF JUDGE AND JUDGES OF THE UNITED STATES COURT OF FEDERAL CLAIMS:

+The petitioner, , respectfully shows this court: That he/she is a resident of the city of that petitioner on the date of attorney at law in the member of the bar thereof and in good standing. , the state of, and, and, and admitted to practices as an (highest state court), and is now a WHEREFORE, said petitioner herein prays that he/si Federal Claims in accordance with the laws and rules applicable he may be admitted to practice in the United States Court of thereto.
+AFFIRM) THAT I WILL SUPPORT THE CONSTITUT CONDUCT MYSELF IN AN UPRIGHT MANNER AS S AN ATTORNEY OF THIS COURT.
+I declare (or certify, verify, or state) under penalty of per jury that the foregoing is true and correct.
+Executed on (date) (28 U.S.C. § 1746) Address (including firm if applicable): Signature Phone:Fax:Email: Court of Federal Cl aims Bar Association Pilot Program Registration I am willing to be contacted regarding the representa following types of cases.
+By checking the box(es) beloenstructions.
+Civilian Pay Takings Contracts Tax Intellectual Property Unjust Conviction & Imprisonment Military Claims Miscellaneous-Other